connectifi-co/connectors/README.md

 npm run test
 ```

-If you want to quickly test OpenAI connectors in your local environment set the following env variables
+If you want to enable integration testing of OpenAI connectors in your local environment set the following env variables:

 ```bash
 export CFI_OPENAI_API_KEY=<your api key>
 export CFI_OPENAI_INTEGRATION_TESTS=true # any value will work
 ```

+This will run the tests in `workspaces/common/actions/api/openAI/tests/openai-integration-tests.spec.ts`.
+You can extend or use these tests as a template for your openAI actions